OpenMW/openmw/docs/source/openmw-mods/settings/cells.rst

 :Range:		>0
 :Default:	20

-The maximum amount of cells that will ever be in pre-loaded state simultaneously.
+The maximum number of cells that will ever be in pre-loaded state simultaneously.
 This setting is intended to put a cap on the amount of memory that could potentially be used by preload state.

 preload cell expiry delay
 -------------------------

-:Type:		integer
+:Type:		floating point
 :Range:		>=0
 :Default:	5